bogdanserdinov/k8s-hpa-demo/deploy/k8s/README.md

-This folder contains deployments and services for both the gateway and addition services.
+This folder contains k8s manifests for both the gateway and addition services.

-### Notes:

-1) Each service is deployed in its own independent namespace.
-2) We use Deployments instead of ReplicaSets or Pod definitions directly.

 ### How to Apply All K8s Changes
 To apply changes to your Kubernetes cluster, use the following commands in the order specified to ensure that dependencies are applied correctly: